North Carolina Highway 24

 North Carolina Highway 24 (NC 24) is the longest primary state highway in the U.S. state of North Carolina.
-Traveling east–west between the Charlotte metropolitan area and the Crystal Coast, connecting the cities of Charlotte, Fayetteville, Jacksonville and Morehead City.
+It travels east–west between the Charlotte metropolitan area and the Crystal Coast, connecting the cities of Charlotte, Fayetteville, Jacksonville and Morehead City.

 Route description

 Prior to the western terminus of NC 24 at Interstate 485 (I-485), the road begins as an unmarked street named W.T.
 Harris Boulevard at Mount Holly-Huntersville Road.
-The road was named for W.T.
-Harris, better known as one of the founders of Harris Teeter.
+The road was named for William Thomas Harris, better known as one of the founders of Harris Teeter.
 Along the way NC 24 provides access to I-77, U.S. Route 21 (US 21), NC 115, I-85, US 29, and NC 49.
 At NC 27 (Albemarle Road) NC 24 makes a sharp left turn and joins that route in a concurrency, while W.T.
 Harris Boulevard continues further south unmarked towards US 74.

 NC 24 is both one of the longest and most concurrent routes in the state.
 Besides the approximately 100 mi concurrency with NC 27 between Johnsonville and Charlotte, this route also shares long stretches of pavement with: